Random Group Generator

 When should I switch back to Random Group Generator?

-Return to the home tool when you need several teams, balanced groups, or broader allocation rules.
+Return to the random group generator when you need several teams, balanced groups, or broader allocation rules.

 Is this better than self-selection?

-Often yes, especially when you want a faster start and less repetition in partner choices.
+Often yes, especially when you want a faster start and less repetition in random partner choices.

 Start pairing now

-If the task expands beyond pairs, go back to the main grouping tool.
+If the task expands beyond pairs, go back to the main random group generator.